166th Air Refueling Squadron

-The 166th Air Refueling Squadron (166 ARS) is a unit of the Ohio Air National Guard 121st Air Refueling Wing located at Rickenbacker Air National Guard Base, Columbus, Ohio.
-Since 1993 the 166th has been equipped with ten KC-135R Stratotankers.
+The 166th Air Refueling Squadron is a unit of the Ohio Air National Guard 121st Air Refueling Wing located at Rickenbacker Air National Guard Base, Columbus, Ohio.
+Since 1993 the 166th has been equipped with ten Boeing KC-135R Stratotankers.

-Prior to 1993, the unit was known as 166th Tactical Fighter Squadron (166 TFS), operating a variety of fighter and ground-attack aircraft including Republic F-84 Thunderjet, North American F-100 Super Sabre and LTV A-7 Corsair II.
+Prior to 1993, the unit was known as 166th Tactical Fighter Squadron, operating a variety of fighter and ground-attack aircraft including Republic F-84 Thunderjet, North American F-100 Super Sabre and LTV A-7 Corsair II.

 History

 World War II

 The 364th Fighter Squadron was established at Hamilton Field, California in December 1942 and was part of the 357th Fighter Group.

-Became part of the United States Air Forces in Europe army of occupation in Germany during 1945.
-Inactivated in Germany during August 1946.
+It became part of the United States Air Forces in Europe army of occupation in Germany during 1945.
+It was inactivated in Germany during August 1946.